glennmandagi/PythonExamples/README.md

-# Statistics-Python
+# PythonExamples
-Statistics with Python Code
+Examples of Python Code